Now Accepting Applications for Fall 2021!

 - The EcoLeague Faculty Representatives will review applications, and send out acceptance notices via email.
 If a student is accepted for an EcoLeague exchange by their home institution, they are also accepted by the host institution, unless there is a special program at the host institution that requires additional screening (such as study abroad programs).

 - Paperwork – The EcoLeague Program Coordinator will email accepted students a list of forms to complete, including one for registering for classes.
-The deadline for this second round of paperwork is due is typically one week before registration opens at the host college.
+The deadline for this second round of paperwork is typically one week before registration opens at the host college.

 - Course selection – learn how to find each college’s course catalog and course schedule here.
 Know registration dates and the differences in academic calendars.
 While waiting for the updated course schedules to be published, it is a good idea to look at the course schedule from the previous year to get a sense of what classes might be offered that semester or term.
 A student needs to set up a time to meet with their adviser to go over exchange coursework and get approval.